Q&A: Charges against Egypt's Mohammed Morsi

-Will Egyptians be able to see the trial?
+Have Egyptians been able to see the trial?

-No live pictures have been shown during the proceedings so far, but State TV did broadcast what it billed as "exclusive" footage of the trial's opening after the proceedings.
+No live pictures have been shown during the proceedings so far in the trial that has opened, but state TV did broadcast what it billed as "exclusive" footage of the trial's opening after the proceedings.

-It showed Mr Morsi arriving at the court looking relaxed and being applauded by the other defendants, who are all wearing white uniforms in contrast to Mr Morsi, who was wearing a suit.
+It showed Mr Morsi arriving at the court looking relaxed and being applauded by the other defendants, who were all wearing white uniforms in contrast to Mr Morsi, who was wearing a suit.

-The defendants could be seen waving at each other using the Rabaa hand gesture - a four-finger salute - while others attending the court waved their fists and chanted.
+The defendants could be seen waving at each other using the Rabaa hand gesture - a four-finger salute adopted by the Brotherhood's supporters - while others attending the court waved their fists and chanted.

 The footage also showed the defendants turning their backs to the judge as a sign of rejecting the trial, which Mr Morsi did not do.
 No audio accompanied the footage.